AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Maximum Likelihood.md

 					"type": "arrow"
 				}
 			],
-			"updated": 1703520442367,
+			"updated": 1708717357465,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 1,
-			"text": "A square matrix is positive definite if\npre-multiplying and post-multiplying\nit by the same vector always gives a\npositive number as a result, \nindependently of how we choose the vector\nand vice versa", "rawText": "A square matrix is positive definite if\npre-multiplying and post-multiplying\nit by the same vector always gives a\npositive number as a result, \nindependently of how we choose the vector\nand vice versa", "textAlign": "center",
+			"text": "A square matrix is positive definite if\nmultiplying it with any vector from both sides\nalways gives a positive number as a result, \nindependently of how we choose the vector\nand vice versa", "rawText": "A square matrix is positive definite if\nmultiplying it with any vector from both sides\nalways gives a positive number as a result, \nindependently of how we choose the vector\nand vice versa", "textAlign": "center",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "A square matrix is positive definite if\npre-multiplying and post-multiplying\nit by the same vector always gives a\npositive number as a result, \nindependently of how we choose the vector\nand vice versa", "lineHeight": 1.25,
+			"originalText": "A square matrix is positive definite if\nmultiplying it with any vector from both sides\nalways gives a positive number as a result, \nindependently of how we choose the vector\nand vice versa", "lineHeight": 1.25,
-			"baseline": 114
+			"baseline": 94
 		},
 		{
 			"type": "image",
-			"version": 67,
+			"version": 91,
-			"versionNonce": 538836080,
+			"versionNonce": 1683690570,
 			"isDeleted": false,
 			"id": "3zKxcaav",
 			"fillStyle": "hachure",